Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 Nutritional Benefits

-Coconut sugar is now an increasingly sought-after alternative for refined sugars because of the lower Glycemic Index as well as small levels of minerals and vitamins such as zinc, potassium and iron.
-It has a similar level of sweetness as brown sugar, but has the caramel taste.
+Coconut sugar is now an increasingly sought-after alternative to refined sugars because of the lower Glycemic Index as well as small levels of minerals and vitamins such as zinc, potassium, and iron.
+It has a similar level of sweetness as brown sugar but has a caramel taste.

 Texture and Taste Impact